alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-04-C++-Play-multithreading.markdown

 }
 ```

-There are several issues that impede a direct mapping between C++ and standard Windows API.
-Windows API is a plain C API, which uses extensively opaque `HANDLE`s and `void*` to pack user data.
+There are several issues that impede a direct mapping between C++ and the standard Windows API.
+The Windows API is a plain C API, which uses extensively opaque `HANDLE`s and `void*` to pack user data.
 Memory management is done manually, resources being allocated and de-allocated through pairs of "Create" / "Release" C APIs.
 Error management is done through checking return values.
 In C++, we expect type safety, RAII and exception handling.
 Clearly this is an impedance mismatch we need to bridge.